-New to the whole extensions thing?
-They are simply “plugins” that add will features that are normally not available in the browser.
-Extensions are not actually “illegal hacks”, but they are officially supported – All the recommended extensions here will be from the Chrome Web Store, run by Google themselves.
+New to browser extensions?
+They are simply “plugins” that will add more features to the browser.
+Extensions are not “illegal hacks”, and they are officially supported – All the recommended extensions in this guide are from the Chrome Web Store, managed by Google themselves.

 P.S.
 You can manage and uninstall your Chrome Extensions anytime by clicking on the ⁝ button at the top-right corner > More Tools > Extensions.

-- Auto Refresh – One of the top-ranking and most downloaded.
+- Easy Auto Refresh – One of the top-ranking and most downloaded.

 - Auto Refresh Plus – Another of the popular ones.

-- Easy Auto Refresh – Yet another highly rated one.
+- Chrome Reload Plus – Yet another highly rated one.

-The usage of all the extensions should be pretty much foolproof, here is an example with Auto Refresh Plus.
-Just install any of the extension from the Web Store first, then:
+The usage of all the extensions should be pretty much foolproof, and here is an example with Auto Refresh Plus – Just install any of the extension from the Web Store first, then: